Design Trends vs. Great Design

 They Can Be Less Effective

 This works great for the design they have going on and the amount of information they want to put in front of the customer immediately.
 But it may or may not work for the next project you work on.
-Maybe they don’t need a drop menu at all or maybe there’s only a few links to drop down.
+Maybe they don’t need a drop menu at all or maybe there are only a few links to the dropdown.

 Great Design is Usable

 Great design is…well…great.
 It’s all the things we hope for when we start a project.
 It’s user-friendly.
 It’s pretty.
 It’s functional.
 It solves problems that sometimes the user didn’t even know they had.
 It creates a good experience.
 It establishes or furthers a brand.
 It just works in every sense of the word.
 If a design isn’t doing all these things and more, it’s not great.
 Great trends vs design cannot create problems and still remain great.
 Let’s look at a few things that are encompassed in this term.